misiektoja/spotify_monitor/README.md

 Run an intercepting proxy of your choice (like [Proxyman](https://proxyman.com)).

-Launch the Spotify desktop client and look for requests to `https://login{n}.spotify.com/v3/login`
+Launch the Spotify desktop client and look for POST requests to `https://login{n}.spotify.com/v3/login`

-Note: The `login` part is suffixed with one or more digits (e.g. `login5.spotify.com`).
+Note: The `login` part is suffixed with one or more digits (e.g. `login5`).

 If you don't see this request, log out from the client and log back in.